INTERPORT – Integrated energy systems in ports

 - Which storage and conversion technologies are needed for different types of ports to ensure that the demand for different energy carriers can be met?

-- How can ports develop business models for to create value from their energy services, both for ships and vessels, and for different local energy grids and sectors?
+- How can ports develop business models to create value from their energy services, both for ships and vessels, and for different local energy grids and sectors?

 - How can ports develop cost-efficient integrated energy systems that reduce emissions and provide sufficient flexibility, robustness and a reliable energy supply for its end users?